 After determining the machining allowances and tolerances, it is worth verifying the specified allowance and the accepted deviations within the tolerance of the geometric dimensions of the casting, whether the minimum external dimension does not reach the state in which the deviation “enters” into the material of the workpiece, which is no longer a machining allowance.

-Draft angles are necessary to allow free removal of the casting from the mold.
+Casting inclinations (draft angles) are necessary to enable the free removal of the model (pattern) from the mold at the stage of its production.
 I used the provisions of the industry standard BN-76 / 4042-19, in which we distinguish three types of foundry slopes (Figure 4).
 Inclination type I seems to be the safest.
 Type I increases the dimensions of the casting.

 However, if we are dealing with mass production, the use of other types of foundry slopes can be considered.
 Type II and III slopes allow savings on the material needed to manufacture the blank.
 Type II simultaneously enlarges and reduces the dimensions of the casting, while Type III only reduces them.